theopenlane/gqlgen-plugins/fieldgen/README.md

 This uses the `MutateConfig` plugin option so the fields are added before the code is generated.

-Running generate, you should see the additional fields in your model and graphql schema.
+After running `generate`, you should see the additional fields in your model and graphql schema.

 ## CustomTypes

-If you are using a custom type, you can either manually add the scalar to your schema or you can use the `CustomType` field instead of `Type`, this will automatically add the type to the sources.
+If you are using a custom type, you can either manually add the scalar to your schema or you can use the `CustomType` field instead of `Type`.
+This will automatically add the type to the respective sources.